-But, in this case, I've seen no evidence to show Mr N proceeded in the knowledge that the investments he was making were high risk and speculative, and that he was determined to move forward with the transaction in order to take advantage of a cash incentive offered by Joseph Oliver.
+But, in this case, I've seen no evidence to show Mr H proceeded in the knowledge that the investments he was making were high risk and speculative, and that he was determined to move forward with the transaction in order to take advantage of a cash incentive offered by Joseph Oliver.
+I've not seen any evidence to show Mr H was paid a cash incentive.
+It therefore cannot be said he was incentivised to enter into the transaction.
+So, in my opinion, this case is very different from that of Mr Adams.